farshed/farshed.github.io/src/content/blog/as-within-so-without.md

 However, Person B's suspicion and defensiveness elicit guarded responses from others, further feeding his pessimistic outlook.
 It's a feedback loop, with each interaction serving as evidence for their pre-existing beliefs.

 Neither of them is wrong, as they each only see a selected subset of reality, filtered through their own expectations and beliefs.
-But in the end, their worldviews end up saying a lot more about them than the world they inhabit.
+Ultimately, their worldviews say a lot more about them than the world they inhabit.